Regulatory Phrases May Pack an Incredible Punch

 Spreadsheets can be used to prepare trending charts if you don't have an SMS database.

-I recommend that you don't rely on spreadsheets for data entry in collaborative environment where multiple managers must work on the same records.
+I recommend that you don't rely on spreadsheets for data entry in a collaborative environment where multiple managers must work on the same records.
 An SMS database is the appropriate technology.
 You will have a much easier time generating trend analysis reports and identifying trends on a continuing basis using an SMS database.
-Doing these tasks manually are time consuming and very risky to the accountable executive's ability to fulfill his responsibility to monitor the performance of the SMS.
+Doing these tasks manually are time-consuming and very risky to the accountable executive's ability to fulfill his responsibility to monitor the performance of the SMS.